-The aim of this study is to explore the suitability of four distinct types of filter-based small-scale BC sensors (AE51, MA200, MA350, Observair) for mapping the spatio-temporal variation of urban BC concentrations.
+- The aim of this study is to explore the suitability of four distinct types of filter-based small-scale BC sensors (AE51, MA200, MA350, Observair) for mapping the spatio-temporal variation of urban BC concentrations.
 To ensure the measurement quality, we compared the sensors with a Multi-Angle Absorption Photometer (MAAP) (Petzold and Schönlinner, 2004) in two intercomparison periods at Station for Measuring Ecosystem-Atmosphere Relations III (SMEAR III, (Järvi et al., 2009)) in Kumpula campus, Helsinki, Southern Finland, from the end of May to start of October 2022.
 In between the two intercomparisons, the sensors were deployed as a sensor network in the surrounding Kumpula campus area.
-We characterized the applicability of the different sensor types within the sensor network, and the suitability and challenges regarding their utilization in ambient measurements.
-Furthermore, we provide preliminary results for the general features of
+We - 75 Intercomparisons, the sensors were deployed as a sensor network in the surrounding Kumpula campus area. we characterized the applicability of the different sensor types within the sensor network, and the suitability and challenges regarding their utilization in ambient measurements.
+Furthermore, we provide preliminary results for the general features of BC concentrations within the Kumpula campus area and its spatio-temporal variation.